Ahmadhassan30/Ahmadhassan30/README.md

 <table>
 <tr>
 <td valign="top" width="58%">
 I'm that rare breed of developer who can both make pretty buttons for websites AND create AI that might eventually replace me.
-Full stack engineer by day, AI whisperer by night — building web apps that humans love and AI agents that occasionally listen to me.
+Full stack engineer by day, AI whisperer by night, building web apps that humans love and AI agents that occasionally listen to me.

 - Turning caffeine into code since before it was cool to talk to your AI assistant
 - Crafting web experiences that work (yes, even in IE... kidding, I have standards)